 Festivals & Events

 Begin the countdown to the end of the year with one of the Tokai region's most ornate festivals.
-The elegant Takayama Autumn Festival takes place over two days at the beginning of October and attracts visitors in their thousands.
+The elegant Takayama Autumn Festival takes place over two days at the beginning of October and attracts thousands of visitors.

 The Hida Limited Express leaves from Nagoya every hour, taking about 140 minutes.
 Takayama is also connected to Toyama and Matsumoto by regular trains and highway buses.